Mrt134/Experimental/1.0luminadocumentation/_build/html/_static/luminaplugins.rst

 :numref:`Figure %s: Task Manager (No Groups) <luminapanelplugin10>`

-Ensures that every window gets its own button.
-This uses a lot more space on the panel since it needs to put part of the window title on each button.
+Ensures that every window gets its own button on the panel.
+This plugin will use a large amount of space on the plugin, as every window will need to display a part of its title.
+This plugin is added to the default panel for Lumina.

 .. _Task Manager: